stillya/scheduler-bot/README.md

 # scheduler-bot
-This Telegram Bot will help with the schedule in OMSTU.
+This Telegram Bot's helping with the schedule in OMSTU.

 Next features: